Bryan-Meza/Bryan-Meza/README.md

 # 👋 Hi there, I'm Bryan Alberto Lemus Meza!

 Welcome to my GitHub profile!
-I'm a third-semester Computer Science and Technology student at Tecnológico de Monterrey, passionate about software development, programming, and technology-driven solutions.
+I'm a third-semester Computer Science and Technology student at Tecnológico de Monterrey, passionate about software development, programming and technology-driven solutions.

 ---